Compress PDF

 Shrink a PDF for email or upload.
 Pick a compression level and see the before/after size.

-Quick answer: Shrink a PDF for email or upload.
+Quick answer: Compress PDF: shrink a PDF for email or upload.
 Pick a compression level and see the before/after size.
+Runs entirely in your browser, free, no signup.

 Last updated